Blog

 - Razor Pages are pages, not views

-- The folder "Pages" is interpreted and diseapears from the page urls (/Pages/awesome.cshtml -> /awesome)
+- The "Pages" folder is interpreted and disappears from the page URLs (/Pages/awesome.cshtml -> /awesome)

-- Razor pages are not the future of MVC, it's another possibility of MVC
+- Razor Pages are not the future of MVC, they are another option within MVC

 Razor Pages Sample by Damian Edwards on GitHub